carpentries-incubator/introduction-to-conda-for-data-scientists/setup.md

 > {: .language-bash}
 >
-> If you have a version of Conda that is 4.5 (or older), then it is probably best to [uninstall](https://docs.anaconda.com/anaconda/install/uninstall/)) your Anaconda Python distribution
+> If you have a version of Conda that is 4.5 (or older), then it is probably best to [uninstall](https://docs.anaconda.com/anaconda/install/uninstall/) your Anaconda Python distribution
 > and then reinstall the most recent version.
 {: .callout}

 ## Install Python 3 version of Miniconda

-If Conda has not been installed on your machine, then install the Python 3 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) from Anaconda for your OS.
+If Conda has not been installed on your machine, then install the Python 3 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for your OS.
 As the name suggests, Miniconda is a "mini" version of the [Anaconda Python distribution](https://www.anaconda.com/distribution/) that includes only Conda, a Python 3 distribution, and any necessary OS-specific dependencies.